Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 }
 ```

-To ease this, we propose an IDE intention
+To facilitate this use case, we propose an IDE intention
 that suggests adding the appropriate use-site target
 for known annotations (e.g., `@set:` for `@Inject`)
-when used on `lateinit val` or `AssignOnce`-delegated properties.
+when used on `lateinit val` properties.

 ## `isInitialized`